IoTS-P/CVEs/zephyr/README.md

-We validated this problem using the Zephyr HCI-UART example on the nrf52840dk board and send a email to zephyr on 2025.4.24 and they opened a patch to fix it https://github.com/zephyrproject-rtos/zephyr/pull/89481.
+We validated this problem using the Zephyr HCI-UART example on the nrf52840dk board and has reported to zephyr community and opened a patch to fix it https://github.com/zephyrproject-rtos/zephyr/pull/89481.